Vacuum Wars is reader supported. When you make a purchase using links on our site we may earn a commission. Details.

 Carpet Deep Clean Test

-In our carpet deep-clean test, where we measure how effectively a vacuum removes sand from medium-pile carpet, both scored an impressive 96%, which is well above the average of 93% for cordless vacuums at any price point.
+In our carpet deep clean evaluation, which measures how effectively a vacuum removes sand from medium-pile carpet, both scored an impressive 96%.
+That’s well above the average of 93% for cordless vacuums at any price point.

 Carpet deep clean test results for Levoit LVAC-200 and LVAC-300 cordless vacuums, both scoring 96% sand removal compared to the cordless vacuum average of 93%.

-In our carpet deep clean test, both the Levoit LVAC-200 and LVAC-300 scored 96% sand removal, outperforming the cordless vacuum average of 93% © Vacuum Wars
+In carpet deep clean performance, the Levoit LVAC-200 and LVAC-300 scored 96% sand removal, outperforming the cordless vacuum average of 93%. ยฉ Vacuum Wars

 Hair Pickup and Tangle Test